sarangu001/myportfolio/README.md

 My phishing detection system represents a significant advancement in online security.
 By combining state-of-the-art machine learning algorithms, a rich feature set, and innovative techniques for feature selection and extraction, I achieved remarkable accuracy rates.
 This project underscores my commitment to addressing real-world challenges with creative and effective solutions in the field of machine learning and cybersecurity.

-#Decision and risk analysis of wildfires in California: Analyzed data to predict and minimize wildfire risks in real time scenarios.
+2.Decision and risk analysis of wildfires in California: Analyzed data to predict and minimize wildfire risks in real time scenarios.
 ![wildfire](https://github.com/sarangu001/myportfolio/assets/91167302/47fbc1dd-ffb4-401d-a5bc-004676675520)